ITSLeeds/TDS/practicals/2-software.md

 <!-- end list -->

-2)  Work-through the remaining exercises in R4DS chapters 3 and 5
+2)  Work-through the remaining exercises of the first sections in R4DS chapters 3 and 5

 <!-- end list -->